 If your dragon is showing signs of getting read to go through this process, I highly recommend you check out my in depth article HERE to fully understand the brumation process and what you can do to make it a success!

 But if you suspect an illness is at play, by all means take them to a reputable reptile vet ASAP!

 In the meantime, consider gently and lightly spoon or syringe feeding them stage 1 baby food like squash or chicken to try and make them gain weight.

 Dragons do a phenomenal job of eating what they need (typically) and force feeding can lead to some health issues.

 However, if your dragon is visibly weak and becoming alarmingly thin or you’ve been given the go-ahead from a trained reptile vet, then by all means try to force feed.

 Make sure you have a nice, secure grip on your dragon and that they are in a relatively comfortable position.

 Check out the video below to see force feeding in action!

-If your bearded dragon stops eating it is important to realize that 9/10 times it’s not for a reason worth getting worked up over.
-Chances are, there are small changes occurring that have just suppressed their appetite.
+If your bearded dragon stops eating it is important to realize that 9/10 times it’s not for a reason worth getting worked up over and they’ll live as long as they can.

 Think about the time of year, the status of their habitat, your home, and their diet before freaking out.